Create prompt objects

 ## MessagesPrompt

-`MessagesPrompt` allows you to log multi-turn conversations and chat-based prompts.
-It stores an array of message objects (with roles like "system", "user", and "assistant") that represent a complete conversation flow.
-We recommend using this for chat-based LLMs where you need to maintain context across multiple messages, define specific conversation patterns, or create reusable conversation templates.
+`MessagesPrompt` lets you log multi-turn conversations and chat-based prompts.
+It stores an array of message objects (with roles like `system`, `user`, and `assistant`) that represent a complete conversation flow.
+Use `MessagesPrompt` for chat-based LLMs where you need to maintain context across multiple messages, define specific conversation patterns, or create reusable conversation templates.

 <Tabs>